2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2004-D Wisconsin Extra Leaf High Quarter Value

-As fewer high-grade examples surface and 2004-D recedes into history, specimens with original surfaces may appreciate.
-Limited MS67+ populations enhance premium-grade investment potential.
+As fewer high-grade examples surface and this variety recedes into history, specimens with original surfaces and strong eye appeal may appreciate.
+Limited populations at MS67 and above enhance premium-grade investment potential for serious collectors.

 2004-D Wisconsin Extra Leaf High Quarter Price/Grade Chart